THE READER AND THE TEXT: THEORIES AND COMPLICATIONS

 Anne “feels backward” during her moments of playing the piano, a practice that, in her case, I label as a masturbatory self-indulgence that troubles heteronormative expectations of an individual’s relationship to conventions of time and space.

-Austen is at pains to describe how mental states are reflected in bodily terms; for example, the initially marginalised Anne is presented in the opening chapter (albeit through her father’s jaundiced and narcissistic eye) purely physically:
+In general terms, Austen describes this struggle by carefully structuring the relationship between feelings and reason (that is such a feature of Anne’s subterranean emotional life) to reflect the contemporary theories of the time concerning the interaction between the body and the mind.
+That is, Austen is at pains to describe how mental states are reflected in bodily terms.
+For example, the initially marginalised Anne is presented in the opening chapter (albeit through her father’s jaundiced and narcissistic eye) purely physically:

 A few years before, Anne Elliot had been a very pretty girl, but her bloom had vanished early … now … she was faded and thin

 a circumstance explained a chapter or so later as being a direct consequence of the collapse of her relationship with the young and untried Wentworth.
 Austen makes this explicit in Chapter Four:

 A few months had seen the beginning and the end of their acquaintance; but, not with a few months ended Anne’s share of suffering from it.
 Her attachment and regrets had, for a long time, clouded every enjoyment of youth; and an early loss of bloom and spirits had been their lasting effect.